Carbon Reduction Efforts

 Reduction of Invasive and Expansive Plant Species in the Krkonoše Mountains National Park, Czech Republic:

 The Krkonoše Mountains National Park is the oldest national park in the Czech Republic.
 Today, the park is focused on preserving their forest and species-rich meadows.
 Unfortunately, invasive species are threatening the health of the certain areas of the park.
 This project’s goal is to remove these invasive species to improve the health of the national park’s meadows and forests.
 The Administration of the Krkonoše Mountains National Park (KRNAP) organizes professional management interventions focused on all these invasive species.
 KRNAP aims to use their extensive experience with eradication of invasive or expanding species to eliminate their impact on selected meadow sites.
 This past Spring, the project site was prepared by a landscape architect, old trees of non-original species were harvested and new trees and plants will be planted in Autumn of 2018.

 Located in the northwest area of Brezno, the Banisko Arboretum is an old and historic orchard open to the public.
-The organization Brezno for Citizens plans to preserve and improve the public orchard by revitalizing old fruit trees and planting new fruit trees, ensuring that regular maintenance of the location occurs.
-To help accomplish these activities, volunteers will be involved under the guidance of an arborist.
-Volunteers will also learn how to take care of the orchard, protect the new tree plantings, and preserve the area for generations of public visitors to come.
+With the help of the Clean Advantage Program, the organization Brezno for Citizens has preserved and improved the public orchard by revitalizing old fruit trees and planting new fruit trees, ensuring that regular maintenance of the location occurs.
+To accomplish these activities, volunteers worked under the guidance of an arborist.
+Volunteers also learned how to take care of the orchard, protect the new tree plantings, and preserve the area for generations of public visitors to come.

 Várvölgy Route Planting Project – Pilisborosjenő, Hungary: